NGAT4Rec: Neighbor-Aware Graph Attention Network For Recommendation: Experiments

 \subsection{Hyper-parameter Settings}

 Same as LightGCN and DGCF, the embedding size is fixed to 64 for all models and the embedding parameters are initialized with the Xavier method~\cite{XavierInit}.
 We optimize our model with Adam~\cite{kingma2014adam} and use the default learning rate of 0.0005 and default mini-batch size of 8192 (for 3 and 4 layers NGAT4Rec on Kuaishou-Video, we set the batch-size to 4096 to avoid out of memory error).
 For sampling from 1 hop to 4 hops, on Yelp2018 we set the maximum number of sampled neighbors to [120,120,120,120], and on Amazon-Book and Kuaishou-Video, in order to speed up training, we set the maximum number of sampled neighbors to [100, 80,60,40].
 The $\ell_2$ regularization coefficient $\lambda$ is searched in the range of $\left\{{1e}^{-5}, {1e}^{-4}, {1e}^{-3}, {1e}^{-2}, 0.1, 0.5\right\}$, and in most cases the optimal value is ${1e}^{-4}$.
 The early stopping and validation strategies are the same as LightGCN.
-Our implementations are available in DGL~\cite{wang2019dgl} with PyTorch as backend\footnote{The code will be released in the final version.}.
+Our implementations are available in DGL~\cite{wang2019dgl} with PyTorch as backend\footnote{https://github.com/ShortVideoRecommendation/NGAT4Rec}.